koxudaxi/datamodel-code-generator/docs/openapi.md

 # Generate from OpenAPI

-The codegen generate pydantic models from OpenAPI
+The code generator can create pydantic models from OpenAPI schema definitions, particularly using the data from the `schema` field.

 ## Example